irthomas/nomad_obs/README.md

 In general:
 * If there are no occultations, LNO should operate on approximately *1 in 4* to *1 in 6* orbits.
 Approximately 25% of all LNO observations should be limb measurements (orbit type `8`).
 * If there are two occultations per orbit, LNO should operate on approximately *1 in 3* or *1 in 4* orbits.
 * If there is one occultation per orbit, LNO should operate on approximately *1 in 3* orbits.
+This happens when the spacecraft musted be flipped each orbit (low beta angle).
+Note that merged and grazing are counted as 2 orbits.

 Note that LNO can also make limb and nightside observations - these must be taken into account when considered the number of LNO observations.